dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/na1.md

 ###Splines

 ####(Python code of the problem)
 First of all, I used a 4x4 system equation solver.
 I obtained the values for x1, x2, x3 and x4.
-By using the formula, I evaluated the function and obtainet the result of the function in point 27.
+By using the formula, I evaluated the function and obtained the result of the function in point 27.
 The code of the last part can be seen below.

 ```
 x1 = 14.263
 x2 = -0.351354166667